teoks0199/tp/docs/UserGuide.md

 ## 2. About the user guide <a id="about-the-user-guide"></a>
+This section contains information about the how to read the user guide, essentially your guide to the guide!

 ### 2.1 Navigating the user guide <a id="navigating-the-user-guide"></a>

 **If you are a first time user:**